-Special Educational Needs Coordinator (SENCo) To work with the Headteacher to oversee provision for pupils with Special Educational Needs an in consultation with colleagues, parents/carers and external agencies.
-Co-ordinating and evaluating provision, including interventions, for children with SEN. Liaising with and advising teachers when necessary.
-Overseeing the records of all children with SEND and ensuring these are kept up to date.
-Liaising with parents/carers of children with SEND Organising and delivering in-service training to meet the needs of staff.
-Liaising with external agencies including the LA's support and educational psychology services, health and social services.
-To inform parents when SEN provision has been made for their child.
-To report annually to the Governors about the schools SEN provision Overseeing the Assess, Plan, Do, Review process for all SEN pupils.
+Overseeing the Assess, Plan, Do, Review process for all SEN pupils.
 The Governing Body To ensure appropriate provision is made for any child with SEND.
 To have regard to the Code of Practice when undertaking its responsibilities.
 To have in place a designated SEN Governor who will make sure that children with known special educational needs, are having those needs met as fully as possible.
 To have in place a strategy to monitor the school's SEN policy.
 To ensure all children including those with SEN have access to a broad, balanced and appropriately differentiated curriculum.
 The Head Teacher To ensure that the daily management of SEN provision is effective.
 To work closely with the SENCO and the teaching and support staff.
-To keep the Governing Body informed of all matters relating to its responsibilities for the provision of SEN. Class Teachers Class Teachers have an overall responsibility for the care, education and welfare of all children in their class, including children with SEN. To work closely with TAs to ensure specific needs are being effectively met in small groups and 1:1 scenarios.
-To be aware of the school's Graduated Response for the identification and assessment of pupils with SEN and the provision it makes for them.
-To deliver Quality First Teaching for all children, and assess the impact of Universal interventions for children with possible SEN. To liaise closely with the SENCo and/or SEND Coordinators to develop Assess, Plan, Do, Review Cycles with specific targeted outcomes.
+To keep the Governing Body informed of all matters relating to its responsibilities for the provision of SEN. Class Teachers Class Teachers have an overall responsibility for the care, education and welfare of all children in their class, including (and perhaps especially) children with SEN. To be aware of the school's graduated response for the identification and assessment of pupils with SEN and the provision it makes for them.
+To deliver quality first teaching for all children, and assess the impact of universal interventions for children with possible SEN. To liaise closely with the SENCos to develop Assess, Plan, Do, Review Cycles with specific targeted outcomes.
 To regularly speak with parents regarding their child's progress and/or needs.
-To notify parents when the school feels that their child has special educational needs and is going to require additional support.
-Parents ■ To work closely with the school to develop a partnership that will support SEN pupils.
+To notify parents when the school feels that their child has special educational needs and is going to receive additional support.
+Parents To work closely with the school in order to develop a partnership that will support SEN pupils.